solita/solita.github.com/_posts/2016-10-24-what-is-devsec.md

 * Code
 * Data integrity

 Sofware architects and developers design software architecture that affects these issues.
-Security should be one consideration when operating systems and technology is chosen for a software system.
-The development team usually doesn't need to worry about BIOS security or physical security of the data center, but many security controls are at their responsibility.
+Security should be one consideration when operating systems and technology are chosen for a software system.
+The development team usually doesn't need to worry about BIOS security or physical security of the data center, but many security controls are their responsibility.

+## What is DevSec?

+Like DevOps, this is about the culture.
+It's about responsibility.
+It's about knowing the right thing and having the power, resources and ability to do it.
+And of course It's about hacking yourself first.
+A somewhat mechanical implementation would be to add a
+"security specialist" to development team, as you could add some "system operation specialist" and say you're now doing DevOps.
+In our opinion, this approach is a minor improvement and totally misses the point about *culture*.
+A culture is about values and beliefs shared by everyone.
+It is not enough that a "security expert" sits with the team, if that person is the only one concerned about security.
+The DevSec goal is to make every developer think about security and acknowledge it is necessary.
+Not everyone needs to be an expert, but everyone needs to understand that security is essential and important.

 ## Security conscious developers

 As we said, DevSec calls for developers to become conscious about security.
 We recommend a secure development lifecycle model as a starting point for practical everyday work.
 It dictates what needs to be dealt with, but the team decides what is the proper thing to do in their particular context.
-If you are a wildling and do not like processes you can also try "hack yourself first" motto as your starting point.
+If you are a wildling, and do not like processes, you can also try "hack yourself first" motto as your starting point.
 Here's an example list of actions and decisions to make:

 * Train your personnel.
 * Know the policies and laws that affect your project.